testcontainers/testcontainers-java/docs/usage/database_containers.md

 `jdbc:tc:mysql://somehostname:someport/databasename`

-*(Note: this will implicitly use the `latest` version of MySQL.
-Using `latest` is risky and Testcontainers will soon require an explicit tag name to be provided)*
+*(Note: this will use a fixed version of the database.
+You should typically specify the version you desire via a tag parameter, as below).*

 #### Using Testcontainers with a fixed version